orkestron-ai/software-meta-model/b2-system-design/201-applications-and-system-architecture.md

 ## 1. Purpose of the Layer

-The **Applications and System Architecture** layer defines how the product is decomposed into systems, applications, and components.
+The **Applications and System Architecture** layer defines how the product is decomposed into systems, applications, and components — and how responsibilities from business layers are mapped into executable system structure.

 It describes: